Sydney Opera House Cahill walk

 Taronga Zoo Bird Show Credit: Destination NSW

 If you have limited time, getting your zoo ticket sorted in advance will save you queueing on arrival.
+Check the timetable of shows and talks and plan your visit.

 Explore Darling Harbour